 Poor Minnie is the perfect example of a dog who landed in the wrong hands and was set up to fail.
-She got herself in trouble due to irresponsible ownership, and ended up being confiscated by animal control and scheduled to be destroyed.
-She had been allowed to run unsupervised in the neighborhood and engaged in conflicts with other dogs.
-Her days were numbered when a plea to save her life came to us.
-MPR understands that Pit Bull dogs require structure and leadership, and not all of them want to be best friend with other dogs.
-As long as a dog has a solid disposition with people, they are welcomed in our program if we have room for them.
-All Minnie needs is a responsible owner, a structured environment, and a home as an only pet.
+She got herself in trouble due to irresponsible ownership and ended up being confiscated by animal control.
+She had been allowed to run unsupervised in the neighborhood, engaging in conflicts with other dogs.
+Minnie was scheduled to be euthanized and her days were numbered when a plea to save her life came to us.
+MPR understands that Pit Bull dogs require structure and leadership, and not all of them want to be best friends with other dogs.
+All Minnie needs is a responsible owner, a structured environment, and a home where she can be the center of attention.

 Adoption Fee: $125